kubernetes-study-guide/Kubernetes-Study-Guide/Section-04-hello-world-demo/03_hello_world_Pods/transcript.md

 This time it worked.
 That's because the pod's ip address is part of the kube cluster's internal network.
 So this curl command will only work if you run it from anywhere inside the kube cluster, such as from another pod, or from any kube worker nodes.

-Back outside the cluster you can also curl your pod using port forwarding:
+Back outside the cluster you can also curl your pod by setting up port forwarding first:

 ```
 exit
 xxxx
 ```

-Her'e we're saying.....
+Her'e we're saying that any traffic our workstations receives on port 80 should be forwarded to our apache pod at port 80

+This is a bit like creating a tunnel from our workstation to our kube cluster.

 Let's hit return.
-This is a bit like creating a tunnel from our workstation to our kube cluster.

-This causes the terminal to hang, so we have to run the curl command from another terminal.
+This causes the terminal to hang, so we have to run curl from another terminal.

 ```